sepehrilami/LFB/README.md

 The data for creating the prompts are available in the /data directory.

 ## Rerun the experiment
-This experiment was done using Groq platform for loading the LLMs.
+This experiment was done using the Groq platform for loading the LLMs.
 However, with the introduction of LlaMa3 models, LLaMa2 models are no longer available through Groq APIs.
-Therefore, to rerun the experiments, we need to use a system which had sufficient GPU power.
+Therefore, to rerun the experiments, we need to use a system with sufficient GPU power.
+If you want to prompt LLaMa2-7b and LlaMa2-70b models, you need to use Huggingface platform and your own API to access those two models.
+If you want to prompt a finetuned model locally, you only need to upload the model next to this file and load it in the code.

 ## Description of each file
 main_experiment.ipynb: In this file create the prompts based on games and contexts, and prompt the LLMs and collect their results.